akashkr1303/Excel-Sales-Analytics/README.md

 #### [c) P&L Markets](https://github.com/akashkr1303/Excel_Sales_Finance_Reports/blob/main/P%26L-Markets.pdf) -  It compares the same set of metrics as mentioned in P&L Year but on a country/market level.

-## Technical Skills Developed:
+## Tools/Methods used:

-#### 1. Performing ETL(Extract Transform Load)
+#### 1. ETL(Extract Transform Load)
-#### 2. Data Transformation using Power Query
+#### 2. Data transformation using Power Query
 #### 3. Data modeling using Power Pivot
-#### 4. Utilizing DAX to create measures and calculated columns
+#### 4. DAX for creating measures and calculated columns
-#### 5. Generating reports using Pivot tables
+#### 5. Data Summarization using Pivot tables

-## Soft Skills:

-#### 1. Learned systematic approach for designing a user-centric report
+#### 6. Systematic approach for designing a user-centric report
-#### 2. Scope and understanding of business analysis
-#### 3. Quantitative analysis and statistics
+#### 7. Quantitative analysis and statistics

 ## Conclusion:

-#### Business analysis is crucial for making data-driven decisions because it helps in understanding business objectives, identifying relevant data sources, and analyzing data to extract meaningful insights.
-By using business analysis techniques, organizations can effectively interpret data, uncover trends, and make informed decisions that drive growth and success.
+#### Data analysis is crucial for making data-driven decisions because it helps in understanding business objectives, identifying relevant data sources, and analyzing data to extract meaningful insights.
+By using  analysis techniques, organizations can effectively interpret data, uncover trends, and make informed decisions that drive growth and success.
 It also helps in aligning business strategies with data-driven insights, enabling companies to stay competitive in today's dynamic market.